cydrobolt/pychattr/README.md

 pychattr
 ========

-Realtime chat engine with hooks in multiple languages.
-UI-less, written in Flask+Python.
+Realtime chat engine with hooks in multiple languages. ~~UI-less~~Has an UI, written in Flask+Python.

 ####Requirements: